michael-sumner/go-make-things/content/articles/2017/2017-09-04-knowing-what-to-focus-on.md

 Now, I ignore the noise.

-If I were thinking about JS frameworks for a project today, I think I'd basically only consider Angular and React (and skew towards React).
+If I were thinking about JS frameworks for a project today, I think I'd basically only consider React or Vue (with a bias towards Vue).
 The rest is just noise.

 ## Targeted Listening